Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

 Our experimental design utilizes nine distinct datasets \citep{mooij2015distinguishing,causallearn}, each containing verified causal relationships established through expert knowledge and empirical analysis.
 These datasets benchmark the LLMs' performance in causal discovery tasks and span various domains—biology, physics, geography, atmospheric science, finance, and engineering—ensuring diverse reasoning scenarios.
 Table \ref{tab:datasets} provides a detailed description of the datasets, including the number of nodes, causal relations, samples, and their respective domains.
 Additional details are in Appendix \ref{asec:data}.
 Each dataset includes variable names with causal meanings and numerical data supporting intrinsic causal relationships.
-We aim to evaluate the LLMs' causal discovery capabilities against the ground truth of these causal pairs.
+In this paper, we consider generating data $\{y_i, k_i, d_i, \widehat{y}_i\}_{i=1}^n$ based on the above benchmark datasets.
+Specifically, we consider one benchmark data and randomizing the variable/column ordering as one sample, with 15 randomization in total, which yields $n=135$ samples overall.
+We aim to evaluate the LLMs' causal discovery results against the ground truth of these causal pairs.